A guest post from Dale Penn, an Advent IM Security Consultant – taking a look at vehicle hacking and questioning how much we really need to fear.

 Stupples is concerned that malware could be introduced into the system, either externally or perhaps more likely internally via rogue staff, which could cause trains across Europe to crash.

-ERIMS is replacing the railway signals we are all used to with an in-cab buy analgesic pills online computer display instead.
+ERIMS is replacing the railway signals we are all used to with an in-cab computer display instead.
 Although tests have been underway since 2008, the full ERIMS system is expected to be rolled out and running sometime in the next decade.
 Which should give plenty of time for weaknesses to be found and closed down, but also plenty of time for the bad guys to find ways around the defences and new malware to exploit the system.

 That, of course, is nothing new and is the same fight that every enterprise has when it comes to protecting networks, systems and data.
 The difference being that when an enterprise system crashes it doesn’t, ordinarily, have the potential to cause loss of life.